Mixture priors for replication studies: Mixture prior modeling of replication studies

 \section{Mixture prior modeling of replication studies}

 In the following, we use a meta-analytic framework which can be applied to a broad range of data types and effect sizes \citep[see e.g., chapter 2.4 in][]{spiegelhalter2004bayesian}.
 Define by $\theta$ the unknown effect size, with $\hat{\theta}_o$ and $\hat{\theta}_{r_i}$ being the estimated effect size from the original study and replication $i = 1, \dots, m$, respectively.
-As assumed by \citet{Held_2020} and \citet{pawel_held_2022}, it is common to specify that the likelihood of the effect size estimates is approximately normal
+As in meta-analyses \citep{Hedges1985}, it is common in replication study settings to specify that the likelihood of the effect size estimates is approximately normal \citep[among others]{Hedges2019b,mathur_2020,Held_2020, pawel_held_2022, pawel2023power,micheloud2024replication, Xiao2024}, which is reasonable when replication studies have sufficiently large sample sizes \citep{sutton2000methods}.
+That is

-where $\sigma_i$ represents the standard error of an estimate, which is assumed to be known.
+where $\sigma_\cdot$ represents the standard error of an estimate, which is assumed to be known.
 There are circumstances under which the effect size might need a particular transformation, such as a logit function or a log function transformation, to refine the normal distribution approximation.
 Additionally, adjusting the effect size for confounders via regression might also be necessary.
 Finally, define the pooled replication effect size estimate and its standard error by

 which are sufficient statistics for inference regarding the effect size parameter $\theta$, that is, we have that the likelihood of a sample of independent replication studies is

 with $\mathrm{N}(\cdot \mid m,v)$ the normal density function with mean $m$ and variance $v$ and $K$ a constant that does not depend on the effect size $\theta$.
 In the following, we will investigate posterior distribution and Bayes factor analyses related to the effect size $\theta$ and based on the likelihood of the pooled replication effect size estimate and standard error $\hat{\theta}_{r_p} \mid \theta \sim \mathrm{N}(\theta, \sigma^2_{r_p})$.
 For both analyses, the constant $K$ cancels out and the approach thus encompasses both the analysis of a single replication study ($m = 1$ so that $\hat{\theta}_{r_p} = \hat{\theta}_{r_1}$ and $\sigma_{r_p} = \sigma_{r_1}$) or multiple replication studies ($m > 1$).